The Judgement of Paris changed the world of wine…forever.

 The Modern Judgment of Paris

-This Judgment of Paris came about because of British-born Steven Spurrier.
-He ran a wine shop in Paris that was frequently visited by winemakers from the Napa Valley, looking to market their wares.
+This Judgment of Paris came about because of British-born Steven Spurrier, who we lost in early 2021.
+His story has been told a multiple occasions, most notably in the wine movie, Bottle Shock.
+But, let me retell it here for our Wine 101 history lesson… In his early days, Spurrier ran a wine shop in Paris that was frequently visited by winemakers from the Napa Valley, looking to market their wares.
 After tasting some of their wines, he realized that they deserved to be more widely known and appreciated.
 As he says…

 His colleague, American-bred Patricia Gallagher, suggested holding a tasting of California wines to celebrate the upcoming bicentennial of the American Revolution.
 Spurrier quickly agreed and began making the arrangements.
 First, Gallagher would scout the Napa wineries in 1975 in search of the best America had to offer.
 Spurrier would return with her notes the following year to make the final selections.